Having a 125-gallon fish tank is presumably the next level of fishkeeping, and, boy, can it be rewarding.

 I was not okay with the thought of them being hotter than my wife…

-Although not as often it can still be often enough to become wallet-tangible.
+Like fluorescent lamps, metal halide bulbs will also need a replacement over time.Although not as often it can still be often enough to become wallet-tangible.

 Despite being a popular choice among reef keepers I’ve found that under metal halides some of my corals do not show their full colors.

-• LED or Light-emitting Diode lights – With LED fixtures you can expect a fine-tune in color customization, very low to none heat produced, unmatched product life, and functionality in the form of dimming and whatnot.LED lights have a water penetration that is, in my opinion, better than the one a Metal Halide would provide.
+Another minus to having MH is the color customization, which is really important for a reef tank. - LED or Light-emitting Diode lights – With LED fixtures you can expect a fine-tuning in color customization, very low to no heat produced, unmatched product life, and functionality in the form of dimming and whatnot.

 LED lights are a ton brighter for the same power consumption, which has resulted in an electricity bill close to 4 times smaller than before, for me.
 You will not have to worry about light changes with LEDs, as they have an estimated life of 50,000 hours while working.
 Even if you’re nuking your aquarium with the brightest light setting for 10 hours a day, that’s still well over 12 years.

-It can be a gamechanger for reef aquariums and planted tanks alike.
+It can be a game-changer for reef aquariums and planted tanks alike.

 Personally, I like my plants and corals to be as colorful as possible.